Blackpool Airshow is an iconic event in the yearly calendar – it’s a fabulous FREE fun day for all of the family!

 The Red Arrows’ 54th season is also the RAF’s 100th anniversary.
-The Red Arrows are performing a magnificent display in Blackpool on Sunday, 12th August.
+The Red Arrows performed a magnificent display in Blackpool on Sunday, 12th August.

-Highlights of this years show include the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
-The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see flying over Blackpool seafront.
+Highlights of this years show included the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
+The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see, all flying over Blackpool seafront.

 The programme always showcases the very best in British aviation.
 Watch a whole host of amazing flying machines and some of the country’s most talented pilots.